leimig/sqml/README.md

 Generating SQLs with SQML is extremely easy, you just need to create a .sqml file and define how the data on your table will look like.

 You can write how many descriptors you want in your .sqml files.
-Each descriptor is defined with following syntax
+Each descriptor is defined with following the syntax

 ```
 <table_name> {